-British engineers made a startling discovery in 1856.
-The engineers were looking for ballast for a railroad line they were constructing through the Indus River Valley in present day Pakistan.
-Ballast is crushed rock placed around railroads to drain water away from the tracks.
-The local people told the engineers of the ruins of an ancient city.
-The engineers did not understand that the bricks they crushed to make ballast were part of one of the earliest advanced civilization in history.
 Archaeologists later discovered more than 1000 settlements along the banks of the Indus River.
-We don’t know what the people ancient people called their cities, but we now refer to the two largest cities as Harappa, after a nearby village, and Mohenjo Daro, a local term that means “hill of the dead.”
+We don’t know what those ancient people called the cities they lived in, but we now refer to the two largest as Harappa, after a nearby village, and Mohenjo Daro, a local term that means “hill of the dead.”

 Harappa and Mohenjo Daro were expertly planned cities that flourished more than 4500 years ago.
 The cities were built with a grid pattern of wide, straight streets.
 Thick walls surrounded the cities.
 Many people lived in sturdy brick houses that had as many as three floors.
-Some houses had bathrooms and toilets that were connected to the world’s first sewer system.
-A canal system provided a reliable source of water for growing wheat and barley.
-There is also evidence the people herded sheep, cattle and goats.
+Some houses had bathrooms and toilets that connected to the world’s first sewers.
+A system of canals provided a reliable source of water for growing wheat and barley.
+There is also evidence that people herded sheep, cattle and goats.

-The ancient people of the Indus River Valley had highly a developed knowledge of mathematics and a sophisticated system of weights and measures.
-For example, the bricks they built with–even those used in different cities are the exact same size.
-This suggests that the cities may have has the same government.
-Clay tablets suggest that the people of the Indus River Valley developed a writing system that may be even older than Sumerian writing.
+The ancient people of the Indus River Valley had a highly advanced knowledge of mathematics and a sophisticated system of weights and measures.
+For example, the bricks they built with–even those used in different cities–were the same size.
+This suggests that the cities may have had the same government.
+Clay tablets indicate that the people of the Indus River Valley developed a writing system that may be even older than Sumerian writing.

 Archaeologists have also found evidence of musical instruments, toys and games, and pottery.
-The people of the Indus River valley were also very interesting in being clean.
-Archeologists have found evidence of combs, soaps, and medicine.
-The cities were also practicing some form of dentistry because archaeologists found a gravesite with the remains of people whose teeth had been drilled, so the cities may have practiced a primitive form of dentistry.
+The people of the Indus River Valley were very interested in cleanliness.
+Excavators have uncovered evidence of combs, soaps, and medicine.
+Archaeologists found a gravesite with the remains of people whose teeth had been drilled, so the cities may have practiced a primitive form of dentistry.

-What we know about the Indus civilization is evolving.
+What we know about the Indus civilization is still evolving.
 Archaeologists have excavated only a fraction of the many cities and settlements of the region.
-We have not yet deciphered their script, but if we do, we may learn a great deal more about the people and culture of the Indus River Valley.
-In time, we may learn how this amazing civilization developed, how they thrived for more than a millennium, and what became of the ancient people of the Indus River Valley.
+We have not yet deciphered their writing, but if we do, we may learn their form of government, their religious beliefs, and the social structure of their society.
+In time, we may understand why the civilization developed, how they thrived for more than a millennium, and what became of the ancient people of the Indus River Valley.